Scheduling Fall 2020 Exams - Policies and FAQs

 - My class has a final exam scheduled and I would like to request a new date/time?

 - My class has a final exam scheduled that I had originally planned to administer synchronously at the scheduled time.
 Given the change to remote final exams, I now want to allow students to complete the final exam asynchronously?

 - I plan to administer a final exam and I have a student who has an accommodation plan through the McBurney Disability Resource Center?

 - My class has a final exam scheduled and I no longer plan to administer a final nor will I use that date/time as the due date for a final project?

-The following guidance has been developed to support the administration of such assessments during remote instruction.
+The following guidance has been developed to support the use of such assessments during remote instruction.

 - Consider a variety of assessment methods, using more frequent, low-stakes assessments and de-emphasizing high-stakes exams as the primary or only way to assess student work, and assign a grade.

 - Clearly set expectations with students concerning when collaboration on course work is appropriate and when it is not.
 Open-book and other formats for exams, while suitable in some circumstances, do not promote independent work or restrict students from communicating and collaborating with others.
 Literature also shows that honor codes or pledges of integrity are largely ineffective and provide a false sense of academic integrity.*